a-b-street/docs/book/src/dev/formats/scenarios.md

 - A way to specify some kind of numeric ID for each person, so you can later correlate results from the simulation with your input
-- A way to specify the purpose of a trip (unused for now, in the distant future may affect willingness to pay tolls)